vic-ma/howtodismantle.github.io/_posts/2025-11-27-From-Folder-to-Fame-How-Hub-Files-Became-a-Dynamic-Infoboard.md

 Now, we add all our PDFs into the appropriate sub-folders:
 ![image](/assets/2025-11-27/peakboard-hub-category-folder-structure.png)

-We give all our PDFs a name like this:
+We try to name our PDFs like this:
 ```
 YYYY_MM_TITLE.pdf
 ```